stefangabos/grunt-sass/readme.md

 [![npm](https://img.shields.io/npm/v/grunt-sass-modern.svg)](https://www.npmjs.com/package/grunt-sass-modern) [![Total](https://img.shields.io/npm/dt/grunt-sass-modern.svg)](https://www.npmjs.com/package/grunt-sass-modern) [![Monthly](https://img.shields.io/npm/dm/grunt-sass-modern.svg)](https://www.npmjs.com/package/grunt-sass-modern) [![License](https://img.shields.io/npm/l/grunt-sass-modern.svg)](https://github.com/stefangabos/grunt-sass-modern/blob/master/LICENSE.md)

-This is a fork of the original [grunt-sass](https://github.com/sindresorhus/grunt-sass) repository which required a small update  as per [this issue](https://github.com/sindresorhus/grunt-sass/issues/311) after [Dart SASS](https://github.com/sass/dart-sass/tree/main) started emitting the following deprecation warning starting with version `1.79.0`:
+This is a fork of the original [grunt-sass](https://github.com/sindresorhus/grunt-sass) repository which required a small update  as per [this issue](https://github.com/sindresorhus/grunt-sass/issues/311) after [Dart SASS](https://github.com/sass/dart-sass/tree/main) started emitting the following deprecation warning starting with version [1.79.0](https://github.com/sass/dart-sass/releases/tag/1.79.0):

 _Deprecation Warning: The legacy JS API is deprecated and will be removed in Dart Sass 2.0.0._<br>
 _More info: https://sass-lang.com/d/legacy-js-api_

 Since the author of the original repository did not provide a fix and still a lot o projects are relying on it, a fix was created by [Matt Robinson](https://github.com/mattyrob) via [this commit](https://github.com/mattyrob/grunt-sass/commit/f6c3e356f70ce4a246bb5df250b0b7a1b7418ca9), and I decided to fork the main repository, add the fix to it and also update this page about what you can do to properly update your code and not [just silence the warning](https://sass-lang.com/documentation/breaking-changes/legacy-js-api/#silencing-warnings).

-This version also fixes broken source map generation which was not working in the original `grunt-sass` since probably Dart Sass version [1.48.0](https://github.com/sass/dart-sass/releases/tag/1.48.0) but I can't tell for sure - please let me know if you know better.
+This version also fixes **broken source map generation** which was not working in the original `grunt-sass` since probably Dart Sass version [1.48.0](https://github.com/sass/dart-sass/releases/tag/1.48.0) but I can't tell for sure the version where it broke - please let me know if you know better.

 ## Install